Optophys-Lab/Datastructure_documentation/eLabFTW_documentation/crawler.md

   - user entered or if not take the creator as user
     - checks that user as orgid (RZ-kuerzel)
   - animal note is take from main text body
-- if no errors so far, tries to push to DB
+- if no errors so far, tries to push to DB, *DB.Animal*
 - if errors, comments on the entry
 - if push successful, changes title to animal_id
 - adds tva as a tag to the entry